benjaminadolph/sea_more/README.md

 $ npm install
 ```

-2. build all files with webpack
+2. build all files with webpack or use wepack hot reload for development
 ```
 $ npm run build
+or
+$ npm run watch
 ```
 3. run the project
 ```